pietrodn/filter-bubble/slide.md

 ## The position is everything

-The **position** of a story in the News Feed is very important
+The **ranking** of a story in the News Feed is very important!

-* the ranking algorithm may be used to promote some stories and not others
+* the position in the News Feed may be used to promote some stories and not others
 * money can buy rankings!
 * even if the algorithm is "fair" *now*, what about the future?